lkilcommons/sphinx-tutorial/docs/source/index.rst

 Haversine is a simple library for calculating the shortest distance between two points on the surface of a sphere (the great circle distance).

-This text was added in a pull request
+This text was added in a pull request.

+This was added as an additional commit to PR branch.

 API
 ---